kevinolega/callcentertrainingtips/_posts/2019-05-03-common-jobs.md

 Sales teaches you how to be persistent and become more convincing.

 Remember that all these jobs can be both inbound or outbound.

+## What should I choose?

+If I'm new, I usually take the first good offer, then I re-invest my income into building my skills so I can qualify for more difficult and higher paying jobs.

 There are more but these are what we’re going to talk about in detail on the next post.